webaverse/docs/docs/creating-an-xrpk.md

 The first two fields are self evident, they define the name and description that will be exposed to users who want to consume our package.

-The third field, `xr_type` specifies what type of contents are contained in this package.
-In this example we're using a traditional WebXR site.
-Information on additional package types can be found in the [XRPackage overview page](xrpackage-overview.md#whats-in-a-package).
+The third field, `xr_type` specifies what type of contents are contained in this package (see the [XRPackage overview page](xrpackage-overview.md#whats-in-a-package)).
+In this guide, we'll use `webxr-site@0.0.1`.

 The last field defines the entry point for our package.
-Since this package is a `webxr-site` we're going to define our index.html as the entry point.
-This HTML file will load ThreeJS which then creates our scene graph and attaches to the WebXR Device API.
-This WebXR site could be built with BabylonJS, vanilla javascript, or any other WebXR compatible platforms.
+Since this package is a `webxr-site` we're going to define our `index.html` as the entry point.
+This will load ThreeJS which creates our scene graph and attaches to the WebXR Device API.
+Your WebXR site can be built with BabylonJS, vanilla JavaScript, or any other WebXR compatible platform.

 ## Build The Package

 Now that we have our WebXR site completed and we've added a manifest, we're ready to build our final output.

-Open a command prompt and navigate to the project root where the manifest.json is located.
-Then issue the command build command as follows to build a new bundle from the contents of the current working directory:
+Open a command prompt and navigate to the project root where `manifest.json` is located.
+Then issue the `build` command as follows to build a new bundle from the contents of the current working directory:

 ```bash
 $ cd project_root